galbiston/rdf-tables/README.md

 # RDFTables
-Have you ever just wanted an easy way to convert or generate RDF data.
-This application converts separated value/tabular files, e.g. CSV or TSV, into a variety of RDF serialisation.
+This application and library converts delimited value/tabular files, e.g. CSV or TSV, into a variety of RDF serialisation.
 Configuration is done by modifying the header of the file to provide Class, Property and Datatype information.
 It is intended to be as brief to implement and unintrusive as possible.